First steps with Rooms and Portals¶

 -bound.
 This is something you might choose to do if you create your levels in Blender or similar (see Creating room systems in Blender (or other modeling tools)).

 While the first option can be all that is required, particularly with simple rooms or for pre-production, using manual bounds gives you ultimate control at the expense of a small amount of editing.
 You can also combine the two approaches, perhaps using automatic bounds for most rooms but manually editing problem areas.

 The automatic method is used whenever a manual bound is not supplied.

 A simple pair of rooms.
 The portal margin is shown with translucent red, and the room hulls are shown with green wireframe.

-Portals are special convex polygons.
-You position over the openings between rooms, in order to allow the system to see between them.
+Portals are special convex polygons that you position over the openings between rooms in order to allow the system to see between them.
 You can create a portal node directly in the editor.
 The default portal has 4 points and behaves much like a

 plane MeshInstance.
 You can add or remove points using the inspector.
-A portal will require at least 3 points to work - this is because it needs to form a polygon rather than a point or line.
+A portal requires at least 3 points to work - this is because it needs to form a polygon rather than a point or line.